cardano-foundation/CIPs/CIP-????/README.md

 **Targeted benefits:**
    - By using a default passphrase, Man-In-The-Middle "sniffer" cannot extract/parse data like email-addresses, invoice-numbers on the fly that easily.
 They would need to search for a cardano-node transmission and decrypt each message.
 Public explorers like Cexplorer.io, Cardanoscan, etc. can still show the decrypted message content via there https connection to the user.
 So no cleartext transmission at all.
    - Different users can transfer funds with encrypted messages attached between each other, using a preshared passphrase.
 Only theses users need to know the content.
-Example: A user buys goods from an online-store, the store provides a preshared-passphrase to the user on there website or via email, the user sends the payment with payment-information encrypted with this passphrase to the store.
+Example: A user buys goods from an online-store, the store provides a preshared-passphrase to the user on their website or via email, the user sends the payment with payment-information encrypted with this passphrase to the store.
    - Keeping the usecase of a transaction private does not only belong to different entities, but to a single user too.
 Example: If a user sends funds to a Dex or wants to lend some fund to a friend, he just can add information like 'Sent xxx ADA to bob for xxx' to the outgoing transaction as a documentation using an own choosen private passphrase.
 This information is stored on the chain and so in the wallet, only the user itself can review the use case of these transactions.
    - Backwards compatible with CIP-0020
    - Easy implementation by using well known tools like OpenSSL